 Maple Viewing Festival in autumn.
 Momijigari (紅葉狩り) is the beloved tradition of appreciating nature’s art.
 Each day brings out more colors to the Seattle Japanese Garden during this time of year creating a breathtaking view.

-Find special events in the calendar below or visit the Seattle Japanese Garden website.
+Find these and other events in the calendar below or visit the Events list — Seattle Japanese Garden

 Upcoming Garden Tours & Special Events

-The following calendar list includes garden tours and gardening events throughout the Puget Sound region.
+The following calendar list includes all types of gardening events throughout the Puget Sound region.

 (If nothing is listed below, there are no upcoming garden tours or events in our calendar.
 Theoretically this shouldn’t happen.
 We update garden events throughout the year, but especially in spring and fall.)